bimdata/javascript-api-client/docs/IfcApi.md

 ## createStoreyDeprecated

-> Storey createStoreyDeprecated(cloudPk, ifcPk, projectPk)
+> Storey createStoreyDeprecated(cloudPk, ifcPk, projectPk, storeyBuildingRequest)

 Create a storey of a model